Vietnam.vn - Nền tảng quảng bá Việt Nam

 Associate Professor Tran Thi My Dieu asked a question at the discussion on the morning of December 7.
 Photo: Le Nguyen

 In response, Deputy Minister Hoang Minh Son said there are no specific standards for determining national, regional, and industry-focused universities.
-Based on criteria such as quantity, scale, regional distribution, and many other factors, the best and most potential schools will be selected for planning.
+Based on criteria of quantity, scale, regional distribution, and many other factors, the best and most potential schools will be selected for planning.

-He gave an example that when determining a regional university, regional and geopolitical factors need to be considered, but when choosing a key university for a sector, the most important factor is which university has the strongest capacity and potential in that field or sector.
+He gave an example that when determining a regional university, regional and geopolitical factors need to be considered, but when choosing a key industry university, the top factor of concern is which university has the strongest capacity and potential in that field or industry.

 A few days ago, at a similar conference in Hanoi, Mr. Son said that the state's investment resources are limited.
 There are schools with very good achievements, but it is necessary to consider whether they are key areas that the state must invest in.
-The principle of selection is key areas and sectors, closely following the Party's resolutions, prioritizing schools of education, medicine, science and technology, law, etc.
+The principle of selection is key areas and sectors, closely following the Party's resolutions, prioritizing pedagogical schools, medical schools, science and technology schools, law schools, etc.

 However, the Deputy Minister emphasized that not only schools on the key list will receive investment.
-The 30 national key schools are those that receive concentrated investment and are at national level.
-The remaining ministries, sectors and localities still have their own investment and development plans for the schools.
+The 30 national key schools are schools that receive concentrated investment, at national level.
+The remaining ministries, branches and localities still have their own investment and development plans for the schools.

 According to Mr. Son, planning the network of higher education and pedagogical facilities is a difficult problem.
 The planning is based on the existing system, ensuring the least disruption but bringing the highest efficiency.